swift-server/swift-aws-lambda-runtime/Examples/Streaming/README.md

 ```

 > [!IMPORTANT]
 > The timeout value must be bigger than the time it takes for your function to stream its output.
 Otherwise, the Lambda control plane will terminate the execution environment before your code has a chance to finish writing the stream.
-Here, teh sample function stream responses during 10 seconds and we set the timeout for 15 seconds.
+Here, the sample function stream responses during 10 seconds and we set the timeout for 15 seconds.

 The `--architectures` flag is only required when you build the binary on an Apple Silicon machine (Apple M1 or more recent).
 It defaults to `x64`.